douglasgreen/outlines/computing/computer_science/computation_theory.en.md

 **Von Neumann Architecture**: A design model for a computer architecture that describes a system where the CPU operates sequentially, fetching and processing instructions and data from a single memory unit.

 **Zero-Knowledge Proof**: A method by which one party (the prover) can prove to another party (the verifier) that they know a value x, without conveying any information apart from the fact that they know the value x.

+## Frequently Asked Questions

+1. **What is computation theory?**
+   - Computation theory, also known as theory of computation, is a branch of computer science that deals with how efficiently problems can be solved on a model of computation, using an algorithm.

+2. **What are the main models of computation?**
+   - The main models include Turing machines, finite automata, pushdown automata, and lambda calculus.

+3. **What is a Turing machine?**
+   - A Turing machine is a mathematical model of computation that defines an abstract machine, which manipulates symbols on a strip of tape according to a table of rules.

+4. **What is the significance of the Turing machine in computation theory?**
+   - The Turing machine is significant as it helps in understanding the limits of what can be computed and serves as the foundation for the Church-Turing thesis.

+5. **What is the Church-Turing thesis?**
+   - The Church-Turing thesis is a hypothesis about the nature of computable functions.
+It states that a function is effectively computable if it can be computed by a Turing machine.

+6. **What is decidability in computation theory?**
+   - Decidability refers to the question of whether a problem can be solved by an algorithm in a finite amount of time.

+7. **What is the halting problem?**
+   - The halting problem is a decision problem about whether a given program will finish running or continue to run forever.

+8. **What are P, NP, and NP-complete classes in computational complexity?**
+   - P is the class of decision problems solvable in polynomial time.
+NP is the class of decision problems for which a given solution can be checked in polynomial time.
+NP-complete problems are the hardest problems in NP, to which all other NP problems can be reduced in polynomial time.

+9. **What is an algorithm in the context of computation theory?**
+   - An algorithm is a finite set of instructions or a step-by-step procedure for solving a problem or performing a computation.

+10. **What is computational complexity?**
+    - Computational complexity is a branch of computation theory that focuses on classifying computational problems according to their inherent difficulty, and relating these classes to each other.

+11. **What is a finite automaton?**
+    - A finite automaton is a simple model of computation that has a finite number of states, transitions between those states, and operates on an input string of symbols.

+12. **What is the difference between deterministic and nondeterministic automata?**
+    - In deterministic automata, for each state and input symbol, there is exactly one transition, while in nondeterministic automata, there can be multiple or no transitions for a given state and symbol.

+13. **What is a pushdown automaton?**
+    - A pushdown automaton is a type of automaton that employs a stack to provide additional memory beyond the finite amount available in its state machine.

+14. **What is the lambda calculus?**
+    - Lambda calculus is a formal system in mathematical logic and computer science for expressing computation based on function abstraction and application.

+15. **How does graph theory relate to computation theory?**
+    - Graph theory is used in computation theory to model and analyze problems and algorithms, especially in areas like networks, optimization, and database theory.

+16. **What is a formal language in computation theory?**
+    - A formal language is a set of strings of symbols that may be constrained by specific rules.
+It's used in computation theory to define computational problems.

+17. **What is the difference between syntax and semantics in computation theory?**
+    - Syntax refers to the formal rules that define the structure of valid statements in a language, while semantics refers to the meaning or interpretation of these statements.

+18. **What is algorithmic efficiency?**
+    - Algorithmic efficiency refers to the resources (like time and space) required by an algorithm to solve a given computational problem.

+19. **What is a recursive function in computation theory?**
+    - A recursive function is a function that calls itself during its execution.
+This enables the function to operate on simpler problems as a base case.

+20. **How is cryptography related to computation theory?**
+    - Cryptography heavily relies on computation theory, especially in areas like algorithm complexity and problem-solving, to secure data and communications.